squoilin/EnergyScope_open/docs/getting-started/index.md

     results_core = es_core.calc()
     ```

-    - After having solved the model you can print, export and manipulate the solution using commands of the package.
+    - After having solved the model you can print, export and manipulate the solution using commands of the library.

     ```python
     # Access results